 “The thing is hard to type on.
 It’s too slow.
 It’s too big.
 It doesn’t have instant messaging.
 It’s too expensive.
 (Or, no, wait, it’s too cheap!)
 It doesn’t support my work e-mail.
 It’s locked to AT&T. Steve Jobs secretly hates puppies.
 And — all together now — we’re sick of hearing about it!
 Yes, there’s been a lot of hype written about the iPhone, and a lot of guff too.
 So much so that it seems weird to add more, after Danny Fanboy and Bobby McBlogger have had their day.
 But when that day is over, Apple’s iPhone is still the best thing invented this year.”

-June: A year after introducing the original iPhone, Jobs unveils its successor, the iPhone 3G, at Apple’s Worldwide Developers Conference.
-The device adds GPS, 3G data, tri-band UMTS/HSDPA, and new plastic polycarbonate housing.
+June 2008: A year after introducing the original iPhone, Jobs unveils its successor, the iPhone 3G, at Apple’s Worldwide Developers Conference.
+The device adds GPS, 3G data, tri-band UMTS/HSDPA, and a new plastic polycarbonate housing.
 Complaints about battery life follow.

-July: The second most significant day in iPhone history, after the original unveiling, is July 8, 2008, when the App Store opens for business.
+July 2008: The second most significant day in iPhone history, after the original unveiling, is July 8, 2008, when the App Store opens for business.
 Jobs originally fought against allowing developers to create their own apps for the iPhone.
-Eventually he relented, announcing the launch of an iTunes-style online store where customers could download software programs.
-At the App Store’s launch, 500 native apps are available to download.
+Eventually he relented, and Apple built an iTunes-style online store where customers could download software programs.
+At the App Store’s launch, 500 native apps became available to download.

-June: Steve Jobs shows off the iPhone 3GS at WWDC 2009.
+June 2009: Jobs shows off the iPhone 3GS at WWDC 2009.
 Chief upgrades include better performance and a 3-megapixel camera with higher resolution and video.
 A white variant makes this the first iPhone to ship in different color options.
 Some reviewers question whether Apple improved the phone enough to warrant the upgrade.
-The iPhone 3GS arrives at the same time as…

-iPhone 0S 3.0: An update to the iPhone operating system brings more than 100 new features, including cut and paste, parental controls, multimedia messages, and stereo Bluetooth.
-The last version of iPhone OS to run on the original 2007-era iPhone is iPhone OS 3.1.3.
+Alongside the iPhone 3GS, Apple introduces iPhone 0S 3.0.
+An update to the iPhone operating system brings more than 100 new features, including cut-and-paste functionality, parental controls, multimedia messages and stereo Bluetooth.
+The last version of iPhone OS to run on the original 2007 iPhone is iPhone OS 3.1.3.

 Also that month: Artist Jorge Colombo draws the cover of The New Yorker using his iPhone and iOS app Brushes while standing outside Madame Tussaud’s Wax Museum in Times Square.
 “I got a phone in the beginning of February, and I immediately got the program so I could entertain myself,” says the artist.